Is Tanzania Really Coronavirus-Free?

 Ultimate Kilimanjaro® been successfully operating climbs and safaris since the new season began in June 2020.

 Based on Standard Operating Procedures created by health authorities, we are taking appropriate precautions to manage the threat of COVID-19.
 These measures are reasonable and practical.
 (See Ultimate Kilimanjaro’s Summary of the Standard Operating Procedures or the full Ministry of Natural Resources and Tourism’s National Standard Operating Procedures for more details.)

-There will always be a risk of infection as long as the coronavirus pandemic continues.
+There will always be some risk of infection until coronavirus has been completely eradicated.
 Whether or not you should travel is a personal choice.
 For our clients who are ready to visit us, we would like to say that we are ready for you.

 2021 Kilimanjaro Climbs & Safaris